justinshapiro/csci4761-assignment2/README.md

 4. Take note of the hostname of the server window.
 The hostname should be something like ucdencsecnode0[1-5].
 This hostname will be used by the client to establish connection

-5. In the client session window, navigate to the "client" directory (i.e. "cd path_to_client")
+5. In the client session window, navigate to the "client" directory (i.e. "`cd path_to_client`")

-6. Type "make" to compile client.cpp
+6. Type "make" to compile `client.cpp`

-7. Do the same for the server: navigate to its directory in the server session window and type "make" to compile server.cpp
+7. Do the same for the server: navigate to its directory in the server session window and type "`make`" to compile `server.cpp`

-8. Run the server application by typing ./server
+8. Run the server application by typing `./server`

-9. Run the client application by typing ./client
+9. Run the client application by typing `./client`

 ### How to use: